nsip/n3-privacy/README.md

 ## Getting Started

-0. Make sure golang dev package is available in your machine.
+1. Make sure golang dev package is available in your machine.

-1. Run `go get -u ./...` to update this project's dependencies.

-   Ignore any `undefined: n3cfg.***` errors.

 2. Build.